Gradient corrections to the quantum effective action: Introduction

 \subsection{Quantum effective action}

-To compute the one-loop contribution to the effective action $\Gamma^{(1)}[\phi_{a}]$, we start from the following expression, valid for $n$ real scalar fields $\phi_a(x)\;(a=1,2,\cdots n)$~\footnote{ Here we consider tree-level action to be a functional of $n$ real scalar fields $\Phi_a(x)$.
-The background field method posits that the effective action $\Gamma[\phi_a]$ is obtained by inserting into the classical action, $\Phi_a(x)=\phi_a(x) +\varphi_a(x)\; (a=1,2,\cdots n)$, and integrating over the fluctuating fields $\varphi_a(x)$ according to, $\exp(i\Gamma[\phi_a]) = \int {\cal D}\varphi_a {\exp}(iS[\phi_a+\varphi_a])$.
-The thus-obtained effective action is a nonlocal functional of the background fields $\phi_a(x)$, and it is not known how to obtain it for general $\phi_a(x)$.
-In this work, we construct a framework which can be used to construct an approximate quantum effective action by utilising standard perturbative loop expansion and a gradient expansion, which is valid for slowly varying background fields.}:
+We consider the tree-level action to be a functional of $n$ real scalar fields $\Phi_a(x)\;(a=1,2,\cdots n)$.
+The background field method posits that the effective action $\Gamma[\phi_a]$ is obtained by inserting into the classical action the field written as $\Phi_a(x)=\phi_a(x) +\varphi_a(x)$, with $\phi_a(x)$ being the background fields, and integrating over the fluctuating fields $\varphi_a(x)$ according to $\exp(i\Gamma[\phi_a]) = \int {\cal D}\varphi_a {\exp}(iS[\phi_a+\varphi_a])$.
+The thus-obtained effective action is a nonlocal functional of $\phi_a(x)$, and it is not known how to obtain it for general $\phi_a(x)$.
+In this work, we construct a framework which can be used to build an approximate quantum effective action by utilising standard perturbative loop expansion and a gradient expansion, which is valid for slowly varying background fields.